sanj16/capynut/README.md

 # Capynut   ![Capynut Logo](https://i.ibb.co/zfCpp8Y/dw.png)

 Capynut is a fun 2D game created with Unity that challenges your skills as a delivery driver.
-In this game, you'll take on the role of a delivery driver, navigating through various obstacles to deliver packages to their destinations.
+In this game, you'll take on the role of a delivery driver, navigating through various obstacles to deliver donuts to Capybaras at various locations.
 Do you have what it takes to become the ultimate delivery driver?

 ## Getting Started